Health Plan of Nevada sells the best cheap health insurance in Nevada. Silver plans start at $380 per month before discounts.

 Health Plan of Nevada has the cheapest health insurance for three out of every four people in Nevada.
 The company has the most affordable Silver plans in the Las Vegas metro area.

-Cheapest Nevada health insurance for rural residents
+Cheapest Nevada health insurance for rural areas

 Best health insurance companies in Nevada